s7manth/tp/docs/DeveloperGuide.md

 | MailAllCommand         |          |

 MailUtil class contains the interaction of TAior with the desktop mail application.
-All the commands call a method in this class to accomplish their respective functionalities.
+All the commands call a `launchMail` method in this class to accomplish their respective functionalities.

 `mail-index` command allows the user to email a specific student in the contact list based on their index, as displayed in the application. `mail-x` command enables the user to add multiple prefix-based arguments, using which multiple